Alvin

 name has stuck even today.

-of modern technology that it still in use today.
-Alvin is not only highly
+that it still in use today.
+Alvin is not only highly maneuverable, but

-maneuverable, but it also has many adaptations included especially for
+it also has many adaptations included especially for scientific observation

 Read about some of the other ways